Days 1 - 3: Magdalena Bay (Bahia Magdalena)

 From the camp you can glide silently through a cathedral of ancient mangroves where great blue herons, ospreys, pelicans, frigatebirds and more keep watch as paddlers venture deeper into one of Baja's most treasured coastal ecosystems.
 An expert naturalist guide brings it all to life with the stories of plants, birds, and creatures that depend on these critical nursery waters.

-And for those who want to test their luck against Magdalena Bay's legendary fishing grounds — grab a rod and head out with our knowledgeable local fishing captains.
+For those who want to test their luck in Magdalena Bay's legendary fishing grounds — grab a rod and head out with our knowledgeable local fishing captains.
 Yellowtail, grouper, snapper, and the occasional roosterfish are all in play.
+And sand boarding is available for those who like their thrills on the downhill!

 Baja doesn't get more wild, more alive, or more beautiful than this.